Spokane Home Price Forecast: The Next 12 Months

 Spokane Home Price Forecast FAQs

 Are home prices in Spokane expected to drop?
 A significant drop is unlikely.
-At most, prices might see a slight softening if mortgage rates rise sharply, but strong local demand and limited inventory should prevent a major decline.
+At most, prices might see a slight softening, but continued buyer demand and seller-market inventory levels should help prevent major declines.

-Is 2025 a good time to sell my Spokane home?
+Is 2026 a good time to sell my Spokane home?
 Yes—especially if you're strategic.
 Rising inventory means more competition, but well-prepared homes still sell well.
-A local Realtor can help you position your property for success in a neutral market.
+A local Realtor can help you position your property for success in a seller’s market with rising inventory.

 How will rising interest rates impact Spokane’s housing market?
 Higher rates could dampen affordability, causing a slowdown in buyer activity.
 However, Spokane’s affordability relative to other markets may soften this impact.
 (This is not financial advice—please speak with a mortgage professional.)